GroupXTech/antmonitor/README.md

-antmonitor
+sensormonitor
 ==========

-A web app (aka Chrome packaged app/Windows Store app) that listen to ANT+ broadcasts from sensors (e.g heart rate) with visualization in a chart.
+A web app that listen to broadcasts from sensors (e.g heart rate) with visualization in a chart.
 It supports receiving broadcast from multiple sensors of the same device profile.
 A timer is available for basic timing.

 Open for **non-commercial/personal** use : https://creativecommons.org/licenses/by-nc-nd/3.0/